 Any 4-H member can apply for Star Awards.
 These awards signify the top 4-H member in the county for the year.
 There is age and enrollment requirements for each award and a 4-H Record book must be submitted in order to apply for the award.

-Deadline to turn in is July 10th, 2015 and interviews will be July 29th.
-Results will be announced August 21st at the Annual Awards and Achievement Banquet.
+Deadline to turn in is July 26th, 2021.
+Results will be announced in August at the Annual Awards and Achievement Banquet.